malsadev/StudentCourseBooking-SEG2105-Group6/README.md

 Pull latest code (git pull or git pull origin)

 Create a branch and name it appropriately.
-For example, if your task consists mainly of creating a front-end button for adding a course, name your branch "<your name>-course-add-button-frontend".
+For example, if your task consists mainly of creating a front-end button for adding a course, name your branch "your name-course-add-button-frontend".
 As long as the scope of the work is reflected in the branch name, its fine.

-The command to create a branch is "git branch <branch name>" or if you want to create a branch and checkout to it, use "git checkout -b <branch name>".
-If you want to checkout an exisiting branch, use "git checkout <branch name that exisits>"
+The command to create a branch is "git branch new branch name" or if you want to create a branch and checkout to it, use "git checkout -b <branch name>".
+If you want to checkout an exisiting branch, use "git checkout name of branch"

 Make your changes, and commit often.
 This will allow use to rollback changes safely if at some point something doesn't work in the project.

 After making your changes, stage the files in the folder using "git add ."
 This will make the changed files "ready" to be committed to the git record.

-After staging, commit your files using "git commit -m <commit message>".
+After staging, commit your files using "git commit -m commit message". wrap commit message with double quotes.
 Please choose meaningful and concise commit messages.
 If there is a lot to say about your change, write a description in the pull request"

 After committing your changes, push the your branch to github using "git push origin <branch you want to push..usually the one you are in>".